simonecesano/blender-add-on-tools/README.md

 - everything that comes after a hash ("#") that isn't at the beginning of a line will become explanatory stuff (like property text text)
 - empty lines are ignored
 - things (like property type)are often case-sensitive
+- everything that comes after two percentage signs is a comment and will be ignored (think LISP)

 #### Properties